Consensys/deposit-sc-dafny/README.md

 This repository contains the implementation and the formal proof of the Deposit Smart Contract algorithm.

+If you are interested in the details you may also look at this [experience report](https://arxiv.org/abs/2105.06009v1).

 # Breakdown of our results

 The source code in this repository is the **first complete formal proof of correctness** of the